questdb/documentation/reference/function/json.md

 ### JSON path syntax

-We support a limited JSON Path syntax.
+We support a subset of the [JSONPath](https://datatracker.ietf.org/doc/rfc9535/) syntax.
 * `$` denotes the root of the document.
 Its use is optional and provided for compatibility with the JSON path standard and other databases.
 Note that all search operations always start from the root.